phalcon-orphanage/docs/en/reference/micro.rst

 Using Controllers as Handlers
 -----------------------------
-Medium applications using the Micro\\MVC approach may require organize handlers in controllers.
+Medium applications using the :code:`Mvc\Micro` approach may require organize handlers in controllers.
 You can use :doc:`Phalcon\\Mvc\\Micro\\Collection <../api/Phalcon_Mvc_Micro_Collection>` to group handlers that belongs to controllers:

 .. code-block:: php